markd2/SwiftUIPlay/questions.md

     - .clipShape - takes a shape
     - "rounded corners with .cornerRadius are implemented by clipShape with a roundedRect"
+* SnackViews
+  - "essential mechanism for building up complex layouts from individual views"
+    - H/V/Z stack
+  - iOS14+ SUI has lazy versions - LazyHStack/LazyVStack
+  - layout (at least HStack)
+    - first pass - figure out the flexibility of each child
+      - determines the min and max width a view can become
+      - the largest number is the most flexible
+    - second pass - divide up the space starting with the least flexible child (that would be me) and ending up with the most flexible child (that would be my sister)
+      - subtracts all the necessary spacing between the views from the proposed width.
+      - loop over children
+      - take the remaining width and divide amongst
+      - proposes to the least flexible remaining child.
+      - repeat
+    - width can nver go negative.
+If run out of space, the chidlren will get a proposed width of 0
+  - affecting layout
+    - if there's priorities, the child views not sorted by flexibility, instead grouped by the priority, the nsorted
+  - off-axis alignment (like horizontal jiggering in a VStack)
+    - using _alignment guides_
+    - each stack view has a single alignment guide (two for ZStack - H and V)
+    - default is center, also exists baseline
+    - during layout, ask each child view its layout value (e.g. center)
+      - all the centers placed on a single line
+    - can create custom alignments - really easy
+    - also can override the alginment guide for a specific child view.
+      - Cool, can compute the value on the fly too
+      - only works with custom dimension?
+    - can also use .offset
+      - offset only changes drawing, not offset
+      - alignment guide _does_ change the layout
+* Grid Views
+  - 2D grid.
+HGrid grows horizontally, VGrid vertically
+  - create content lazily
+  - three kinds of column (or row - only going to mention one axis from now on)
+    - fixed - fixed width
+    - flexible - can be any width between min/max values
+    - adaptive - flexible with multiple items
+      - SUI will fit as many items into an adaptive column
+  - looks like these are iOS 14 only.
+But all devices that support 13 also support 14
+* getting reading fatigue.
+Want to actually start using stuff.

 asdf

 ==================================================
 # Hints